OWASP/owasp-mastg/Document/0x07-Security-Testing-SDLC.md

 --

-### Secure Software Testing
+### Security Testing in SDLC
 -- TODO :

-- Explain how it relates to and differs from Quality testing
+- Explain how it relates to and differs from Quality Assurance
 - Explain the different types of tests (unit, Verification, Validation, ....)

 --